evrythng/evrythng-scan-sdk-ios/README.md

 2. In your `AppDelegate`, declare your import of the SDK:

          import EvrythngiOS

 3. In your AppDelegate's `didFinishLaunchingWithOptions()` insert:

          Evrythng.initialize(delegate: nil)

 ### View Controller Implementation

 1. Declare your import of the SDK:

          import EvrythngiOS

 2. In your ViewController's `viewDidLoad()`, insert the code:

          let evrythngApiManager = EvrythngApiManager(apiKey: “<insert_your_api_key_here>”)

 or

      let evrythngApiManager = EvrythngApiManager()

  Use the latter if you have already declared the api key in your app’s **Info.plist** just as stated in _SDK Initialization **Step #1**_

+### Creating an Anonymous User

-3. To test if your API Key works, let's take an example by creating an anonymous user in `viewDidLoad()`:
+To test if your API Key works, let's take an example by creating an anonymous user in `viewDidLoad()`:

-       `evrythngApiManager.authService.evrythngUserCreator(user: nil).execute(completionHandler: { (creds, err) in
+     evrythngApiManager.authService.evrythngUserCreator(user: nil).execute(completionHandler: { (creds, err) in
          print("Credentials: \(String(describing: creds?.jsonData))")
-        })`
+     })

-4. Run your app in a real device and you should see something similar in your Xcode's Console Window:
+Now, run your app in a real device and you should see something similar in your Xcode's Console Window:

 ![Console Window Output](https://preview.ibb.co/kUUX55/Screen_Shot_2017_06_13_at_8_41_01_PM.png)

+### Authenticating a User (Not anonymous)

+     evrythngApiManager.authService.evrythngUserAuthenticator(email: email, password: password).execute(completionHandler: { (credentials, err) in
+            if(err != nil) {
+                completion?(nil, err)
+            } else {
+                if let createdCredentialsStringResp = credentials?.jsonData?.rawString() {
+                    print("Created Credentials: \(createdCredentialsStringResp)")
+                }
+                completion?(credentials, nil)
+            }
+        })

+### Scanning an Product / Thng

+You can use the default integrated barcode scanner by using the following code:

+      let evrythngScanner = EvrythngScanner.init(presentedBy: self, withResultDelegate: self) evrythngScanner.scanBarcode()

+or you may opt to use your own custom Barcode Scanner and just use the following code upon successfully retrieving the barcode value result:

+      evrythngApiManager.scanService.evrythngScanOperator(scanType: <scan_type>, scanMethod: <scan_method>, value: <barcode_value>).execute { (scanIdentifactionsResponse, err) in
+                completionHandler(scanIdentifactionsResponse, err)
+            }

+### Logging Out a User

+       evrythngApiManager.authService.evrythngUserLogouter(apiKey: credentials.evrythngApiKey!).execute(completionHandler: { (logoutResp, err) in }

-5. Hooray!
+Hooray!
 You've just integrated Evrythng iOS SDK into your application!